Background of Western Medical Treatment

 Tapering

-The internationally recommended duration for steroid use is 4 weeks.
-A method of reducing the dosage by one tablet per week and discontinuing after 6-8 weeks is typically followed.
+The international recommended duration for steroid use is 4 weeks.
+A method of reducing by one tablet per week and discontinuing after 6-8 weeks is adopted.

 WARNING

-Even when inflammation is suppressed, symptoms often worsen again when reduced to 1-2 tablets, or relapse typically occurs 1-2 months after long-term discontinuation of the medication.
+Even if inflammation is suppressed, symptoms often worsen again when reduced to 1-2 tablets, or relapse occurs 1-2 months after long-term discontinuation.

 SIDE EFFECTS